knpuniversity/symfony/knpu/ep5-forms/easy-edit-form.md

 Alright.
 Let's try it again.
 Refresh.
 No errors!

 Edit the first genus.
-Check that out: it completely prefilled the form for us.
+Check that out: it completely pre-filled the form for us.
 In fact, check out this weird "TEST" text inside of `funFact`.
 That is left over from an earlier tutorial.
-I hacked in this TEST string temporarily in `getFunFAct()` so we could play with markdown.
+I hacked in this TEST string temporarily in `getFunFact()` so we could play with markdown.
 This *proves* that the form is using the getter functions to pre-fill things.

 So, that's really interesting but let's take it out.
 Refresh.
 Change the Fun Fact to be even more exciting, hit enter, and there it is: Genus updated.

-Edit that Genus again: there is the new fun fact.
+Edit that Genus again: there's the new fun fact.
 This is a *really* cool thing about the form framework: the new and edit endpoints are *identical*.
-The only difference is that one is passed some default data.
+The only difference is that one is passed default data.

 So this is great!
 Except for the template duplication.
 That's not great still.